Patient education: Birth control; which method is right for me? (Beyond the Basics)

 It can be difficult to decide which birth control method is best because of the wide variety of options available.
 The best method is one that you will use consistently, is acceptable to you and your partner, and does not cause bothersome side effects.
 Other factors to consider include:

-- Will this method cause me to bleed more or less?
+●Will this method cause me to bleed more or less?
+Will the bleeding I have while using the method be predictable or not predictable?

 No method of birth control is perfect.
 You must balance the advantages and disadvantages of each method and then choose the method that you will be able to use consistently and correctly.